vindennl48/LOFSongManager/README.md

    - After installing Python and Pip, run:
      `pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`

-Once you have all that installed, download this repository and extract it to a location of your choice (We would suggest your documents folder or desktop).
+Once you have all that installed, clone this repository and extract it to a location of your choice (We would suggest your documents folder or desktop).

 ### Google Drive Auth
-You must get a copy of your Google Drive API's `credentials.json` file to gain access to your Google Drive server.
-If you do not know what this is or how to gain access to it, ask your Google Drive administrator for a copy of this.
-If you do not have an admin, or you are the admin and setting this up for the first time, refer to the Google Drive API docs located here: https://developers.google.com/docs/api/quickstart/python.
+You must get a copy of the `credentials.json` file from the Google Drive API while signed into the LOF Google account to gain access to the Google Drive server.
+If you do not know what this is or how to gain access to it, [ask for it in Slack](https://landoffires.slack.com/messages/lofsongmanager), or refer to [the Google Drive API docs](https://developers.google.com/docs/api/quickstart/python).
 Look for the blue button titled `Enable the Google Docs API`.
 Once you download this JSON file, you will need to rename it `credentials.json` and place it in the root of the project, `LOFSongManager/`.

 ### Windows Only
 Next, take the extracted `ffmpeg` directory you downloaded earlier and move it into the `LOFSongManager/src/` directory.
 Make sure you can see all the files and folders in `LOFSongManager/src/ffmpeg/<all the files>`.
 If you have all the files in `LOFSongManager/src/<all the files>` or `LOFSongManager/src/ffmpeg/ffmpeg/<all the files>`, the program will not run correctly.